WGTA (TV): History

 The station first signed on the air on September 9, 1984, as WNEG-TV (the call letters representing Northeast Georgia); operating as a commercial independent station at the time, the station was originally owned by Toccoa businessman Roy Gaines and his Stephens County Broadcasting Company along with longtime local radio station WNEG (630 AM).
 Gaines felt that northeast Georgia received very little local news coverage from stations in the adjacent Atlanta, Augusta, and Greenville/Spartanburg/Asheville markets, and launched WNEG in order to fill this void.
 However, the station struggled to make money, as there were barely enough viewers or advertisers in its primarily rural area for it to be viable.
 Virtually the only program that generated ratings on the station was the popular Billy Dilworth Show; it and WNEG radio's ratings were all that kept channel 32 afloat.
 Gaines campaigned tirelessly to have WNEG added to area cable systems, often buying antennas and offering technical assistance in exchange for adding WNEG to their channel line-ups.

 Gaines ultimately gave up on trying to make the station viable in 1990, and decided to put channel 32 up for sale.
 However, he was unable to find any buyers until August 1995, when it entered into a time brokerage agreement with Spartan Communications, making WNEG a sister station to Spartan's television flagship, WSPA-TV (channel 7) in Spartanburg.
 Spartan bought the station outright two years later (WNEG radio still exists, but operates separately from and maintains different ownership than the former WNEG-TV).

 Through the deal with Spartan, WNEG was able to gain an affiliation with CBS, restoring that network to areas of northeast Georgia that had lost access to CBS programming one year earlier, when longtime Atlanta affiliate WAGA-TV switched to Fox as a result of then-owner New World Communications' groupwide affiliation agreement with Fox.
 The new Atlanta CBS affiliate, WGNX (channel 46, now WANF), was located on UHF, and did not have nearly the signal coverage that WAGA had in northeast Georgia.
-Many areas of northeast Georgia were among the few areas where cable still didn't have much penetration.
+Many areas of northeast Georgia were among the few areas where cable still did not have much penetration.
 Spartan also beefed up WNEG's news department, and changed the station's (and by extension, its newscasts) branding to NewsChannel 32, using a logo similar to the one that WSPA used from 1994 to 2001 (which was also used by another sister station, WJBF in Augusta, around the same time period).
 WNEG and the rest of Spartan's properties were acquired by Media General in 2000.
 When WSPA and WJBF switched to Media General's standardized logo design, WNEG retained its Spartan-era logo.